swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

   where(tasks: { id: nil })
 ```

 Here, the ruby script generates raw SQL and passes it to the Postgres adapter, to perform left outer join instead of inner join.
-I borrowed this one from the Talks about [Convenience vs Simplicity Peter Solnica gave in 2014 at RedDotRuby conf](https://youtu.be/cCD7QJB4HHs) which I recommend checking out.
+I borrowed this one from the Talk about [Convenience vs Simplicity Peter Solnica gave in 2014 at RedDotRuby conf](https://youtu.be/cCD7QJB4HHs) which I recommend checking out.

+Are you convinced already?
+If not, let's check one more example!

-4. Generate Javascript Code for EventStore Projections in Ruby Client
+#### 4. Generate Javascript Code for EventStore Projections in Ruby Client

-The last example of this mix I want to show now, I [implemented it in ruby event store client](https://github.com/yousty/event_store_client/blob/master/lib/event_store_client/adapters/http/commands/projections/create.rb) not so long ago, to allow for generating server-side projections, that are written in Javascript.
+The last snippet of this mix I want to show now, I [implemented in ruby event store client](https://github.com/yousty/event_store_client/blob/master/lib/event_store_client/adapters/http/commands/projections/create.rb) not so long ago, to allow for **generating server-side projections, that are written in Javascript**!

 ```ruby
 # frozen_string_literal: true